mohamedboubaker/GPS-Tracker/README.md

 The objective of this project is to deliever a GPS tracking system that can be used to track a vehicule.
 The system includes a device that periodically sends its position and speed data to a remote server.
 The data is stored on the server where it can be accessed through a browser for visualization.

 The scope of the project is more focoused on the embedded side.
 In other words, the developement of the server and visualization platform is not mature.
-However, the PCB and the firmware have been developed thouroughly.
-Below is a picture of the manufactured device PCB.
+However, this work is focoused on: designing a circuit and a PCB, manufacturing the PCB and developing reliable firmware for the PCB.
+Below is a picture of the manufactured PCB.

 <p>&nbsp;</p>

 ![](https://github.com/mohamedboubaker/GPS-Tracker/blob/main/Media/PCB.JPG)
 *Figure 1.
 Manufactured PCB*

-This documentation describes all the steps and ideas behind the realisation of this project.
+This documentation describes all the thoughs behind the design and realisation of this project.
-- Designing a circuit and a PCB.
+-
+-
-- Manufacturing the PCB.
+-
-- Developing firmware for the PCB.
-- Configuring a server to receive and store the GPS data.

 #### Table of Contents
 - [1.
 Project overview](#1-Project-overview)